 Communications Department earns awards

-The PEF Communications Department received five awards in June from the for its 2019 journalism contest for work done in 2018.
+The PEF Communications Department received five awards in June from the Metro New York Labor Communications Council for its 2019 journalism contest for work done in 2018.

-Deborah A. Miles, who retired as PEF reporter/writer in April, received the Mary Heaton Vorse award for her article “Right Place Right Time and a Miracle Occurs,” which appeared in the October 2018 issue of The Communicator.
+Deborah A. Miles, former PEF reporter, received the Mary Heaton Vorse award for her article “Right Place Right Time and a Miracle Occurs,” which appeared in the October 2018 issue of The Communicator.
 One award was given across all circulation classes.

 The award is named for Vorse, a leading labor journalist, who “sensed where action would begin and covered all major labor events in the first half of this century,” according to Metro NY.